How to increase profits and improve profit margins

 Increasing revenue to increase profits

-Increasing revenue grows the pool of money from which you can draw a profit.
-When your margins stay steady, higher sales translate directly into higher profits.
-Economies of scale can even widen margins as you grow.
+Growing revenue gives you a larger pool of money from which to draw a profit.
+When your margins stay steady, higher sales translate directly into higher profits, and economies of scale can widen margins further as you grow.

-- Upsell: Encourage customers to buy higher-value options
+- Upsell and cross-sell: encourage customers to buy higher-value or complementary options

-Get more on these five strategies in our guide How to increase revenue.
+Get more on these strategies in the guide How to increase revenue.

 Keep existing customers coming back

 Customer retention is one of the most cost-effective ways to increase profits.
-Selling to someone who already knows your business costs far less than acquiring a new customer.
+Selling to someone who already knows your business costs far less than acquiring a new customer, so repeat buyers deliver better margins from the start.

 Ways to encourage repeat purchases: